Special educational needs and disability (SEND)

 What is you School’s approach to teaching children and young people with SEND?

-Teaching assistants are deployed where the need is, and this can be done on a lesson basis in order to respond flexibly and swiftly.
+Teaching assistants are deployed on a needs basis, and this can be based on a lesson need, in order to respond flexibly and swiftly.
 This may be in the form of in class support or an intervention.

 For a small number of children, more support may be required.
-Should this arise, the SENCo would work alongside the teacher and in partnership with the parent.
-Schools, parents and other agencies may decide that it is necessary to request higher needs funding or a statutory assessment through the local authority.
+Should this arise, the SENDCo would work alongside the teacher and in partnership with the parent.
+Schools, parents and other agencies may decide that it is necessary to request higher needs funding (to be renamed targeted SEND funding in 2023) or a statutory assessment through the local authority.
 Where we feel that something additional or different is needed to support your child because they have SEND we will discuss this carefully with you.
 This information may well be recorded in a document for you and your child.
 This will include: details of any strategies being used to support your child in class; details of any extra support or interventions for your child; your child’s learning targets; the next date when your child’s progress will be reviewed.

 We use a range of interventions to support pupils with SEND to make better progress.
 Interventions are structured learning programmes.
 We can explain to you:- what interventions your child is receiving and what are the intended learning outcomes; when during the week any interventions will be delivered and for how many weeks; who will be delivering the interventions (usually a well-trained teaching assistant) and where (e.g. in class or outside the classroom) how the interventions will relate to and support learning in the classroom; how they will be monitored closely to make sure they are helping your child to make accelerated progress.